Brian-ONeil/project2_zillow/README.md

 * Explore dataset for predictors of property value ('taxvalue')
     * Answer the following questions:
-        * Does bedroomcnt help predict property value?
-        * Does bathroomcnt help predict property value?
-        * Does finished_sf help predict property value?
-        * Does garagecarcnt help predict property value?
-        * Does lotsize_sf help predict property value?
+    * Does lotsize_sf correlate with taxvalue?
-        * Does yearbuilt help predict property value?
-        * Does county help predict property value?
+    * Does finished_sf correlate with taxvalue?
+    * Is there significance in the means for bedroomcnt and taxvalue?¶
+    * Is there significance in the means for garagecarcnt and taxvalue?

 * Develop a model
     * Using the selected data features develop appropriate predictive models
-    * Evaluate the models in action using train and validate splits
+    * Evaluate the models in action using train and validate splits as well as scaled data
     * Choose the most accurate model
     * Evaluate the most accurate model using the final test data set
+    * Draw conclusions

 ## Data Dictionary